Auburn Bulletin 2024-2025

 • GOLDSMITH, CHRISTIAN, Professor

-• GOODWIN, DOUGLAS C., Professor and Chair
+• GOODWIN, DOUGLAS C., Ruth W. Molette Professor and Chair

 • HAMID, AHMED, Assistant Professor

-• HARSHMAN, JORDAN, Assistant Professor
+• HARSHMAN, JORDAN, C. Harry Knowles Associate Professor

-• KARIMOV, RASHAD, Assistant Professor
+• KARIMOV, RASHAD, Associate Professor

 • KNIGHT, JENNIFER A., Affiliate Faculty